stormpath/stormpath-default-spring-boot-custom-unverified-handler-example/README.md

 The example demonstrates custom messages both on the `login` view and on the `forgot` view.

+**NOTE:** This is for demonstration purposes.
+It is untested and will *only* work in Spring Security, Spring Boot WebMvc environments.

 ### Custom Password Reset Validation

 This example demonstrates how you can override the default validation behavior in Stormpath's standard Forgot Password Controller.